I gladly arranged an interview with Yun Yeongseon 8p for our anniversary of 25,000 views! We met last weekend this is it!

 4. In the last few weeks the ama-players were strong and successful in national and international tournaments.
 Are you surprised to see amateurs in the mainround of the Myeongin (Korean title)?
 At the moment one of them got pro promontion.

 Cho Inseon ist pro now too.
 In the new system amateurs can get pro with a certain amount of points.
-You need at least 100 pts. ( explanation for the new system )
+You need at least 100 pts. ( explanation for the new system ) They train for more than 10 hours a day for becoming pro.

 5. How was the old and how is the new rating-system?